-Rationale: Implementation of ECU low power modes with wakeup via bus and internal.
+Type: Valid Description: The transition to sleep mode will be requested with this API.
+Not all transceivers will support such a state.
+If this is true for a given device, the drive shall confirm the state transition with success Rationale: Implementation of ECU low power modes with wakeup via bus and internal.
 Use Case: The upper service layers agreed together with other nodes to set the bus into the sleep mode.
-The transceiver shall be switched now to a state where the wakeup via bus is supported and the power consumption is as low as possible for the current state of the ECU.
+The transceiver is already in StandBy and shall be switched to Sleep with lowest power consumption.
+Please note that the state sleep of the transceiver is often similar to the state "unpowered" of the ECU.
+Dependencies: [SRS_Can_01098] Supporting Material:

-Dependencies: [BSW01099]

-Conflicts:

-Supporting Material:

-Contributes to:

-5.2.5.3.3 [BSW01099] API to request operation mode Sleep
+5.2.5.3.4 [SRS_Can_01100] The bus transceiver driver shall support an API to send the addressed transceiver into its Normal mode